joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 ## Outcomes

 Using CLAUDE_PLAN and a clean session for every task resulted in quick delivery of the business requirements.
-I have a professional looking website that allows people to contact me when they are interested in my consulting services.
+I have a professional-looking website that allows people to contact me when they are interested in my consulting services.

 However, the engineering quality of the site is relatively low.
 I chose to go with a SvelteKit site